 Amounts in 000' €

-Intangibles 14,836
+Intangibles 13,663

-PPE 9,860
+PPE 84,513

+Cash acquired 5,291

+Other assets and liabilities - net (75,813)

+Acquisition consideration 27,654

+• The Group completed the acquisition of a new company in Greece with the purpose of developing a PV park in Greece.
+The transaction was accounted as an asset acquisition.
+The surplus consideration of €0,8 million was allocated to the identifiable assets and liabilities based on their relative fair value.

+Statements of BoD members Board of Directors' Report

+The purchase consideration and their fair value of the assets and liabilities acquired are presented below:

+Amounts in 000' €

+Intangibles 938

-Cash acquired 101
+Cash acquired 31

-Other assets and liabilities - net 1,616
+Other assets and liabilities - net (86)

-Acquisition consideration 26,413
+Acquisition consideration 883

-4) Transfers and other movements include the transfer of computer software development costs to intangible assets.

-5) During 2023 an amount of 7.2 million (31 December 2022: €5 million) in respect of interest has been capitalised within Assets Under Construction relating to the refining segment, at an average borrowing rate of 5.01% (31 December 2022: 3.11%).

-6) The Group constantly monitors the developments in the sector with respect to energy transition as well as the latest legislation in relation to climate related matters.
+- 4) Transfers and other movements primarily include the transfer of computer software development costs to intangible assets.
+In addition, transfers and other movements include €4 million relating to the reduction of the fair value uplift of HELLENIQ RENEWABLES WIND FARMS OF MANI S.A. following a settlement with the seller due to faulty equipment. - 5) During 2024 an amount of €10.9 million (31 December 2023: €7,2 million) in respect of interest has been capitalised within Assets Under Construction relating to the refining segment, at an average borrowing rate of 5.28% (31 December 2023: 5.01%). - 6) The Group constantly monitors the developments in the sector with respect to energy transition as well as the latest legislation in relation to climate related matters.
 The significant accounting estimates made by management incorporate the future effects of the Group's own strategic decisions and commitments on having its portfolio adhered to the energy transition targets, short and long-term impacts of climate-related matters and energy transition to lower carbon energy sources together with management's best estimate on global supply and demand, including forecasted commodities prices.
 The Group will adjust the key assumptions used in the assessment for indications of impairment and the value-in-use calculations, if any, in case a change is required in respect with climate related matters.
-Management considers the existence of indicators for impairment and performs an assessment for significant CGUs (Notes 2.1, 4).

-- Refining, Supply, Trading and Petrochemicals CGU: Management Assessed the financial performance of the CGU and the future outlook of market conditions, taking into consideration the environmental regulatory consequences and concluded that there are no indicators for impairment as at 31 December 2023. - b.
-Plant and machinery include inter alia the carrying value (€47m before the recognition of FY23 impairment) of the pipeline connecting Thessaloniki and Skopje, which is an asset of the Group's subsidiary Vardax S.A..
+Management considers the existence of indicators for impairment and performs an assessment for significant CGUs (Notes 2.1, 4). - Refining, Supply, Trading and Petrochemicals CGU: Management assessed the financial performance of the CGU and the future outlook of market conditions, taking into consideration all factors described in Note 4 (d) and concluded that there are no indicators for impairment as at 31 December 2024. - b.
+Plant and machinery include inter alia the carrying value €43 million (before the recognition of FY24 impairment) of the pipeline connecting Thessaloniki and Skopje, which is an asset of the Group's subsidiary Vardax S.A..
 The asset has not been in operation since 2013 and is maintained in a state of suspension until today, repaired continuously throughout the period not in operation.
-Within 2023 the pipeline completed all the required technical testing required, verifying that the asset is ready for operation from a technical aspect.
-The Company has submitted to the local authorities all necessary documents and is awaiting their approval in order to resume operations.
-Based on the aforementioned developments, Management believes that the pipeline can resume operations by Q2 2024.
-All of the above were considered an indication of possible impairment.

-Management carried out an impairment test according to the requirements of IAS 36.
+Within 2024, considering the further delay of commencement of operation due to administrative procedures, Management carried out an impairment test according to the requirements of IAS 36.
 The analysis was carried out by identifying the recoverable amount ("Value in Use") of the asset through the application of the discounted cash flow valuation method.
-The impairment test was carried out using the following main assumptions as of 31 December 2023: Post-tax WACC of 6,99%, Growth rate after 5-year period 0,5%, Year of expected commencement of operation Q2 2024 (31 December 2022: Post-tax WACC of 6,63%, Growth 0,5%, Year of expected commencement of operation Q4 2023).
+The impairment test was carried out using the following main assumptions as of 31 December 2024: Post-tax WACC of 6,53%, Growth rate after 5-year period 0,5%, Year of expected commencement of operation Q2 2025 (31 December 2023: Post-tax WACC of 6,99%, Growth 0,5%, Year of expected commencement of operation Q2 2024).